Noor Abu Dhabi: History

 The commercial operations of the plant started on April 30, 2019.

-Records/Achievements
+Achievements and awards

-It attracted the world's most competitive tariff bid in 2016 that was 8.888 fils/kWh.
-Other awards include Utility Project of the Year at the 2020 Middle East Solar Awards and the Power Generation Project of the Year at the MEED Projects Awards 2020.
+The plant attracted the world's most competitive tariff bid in 2016, at 8.888 fils/kWh.
+It was awarded Utility Project of the Year at the 2020 Middle East Solar Awards and the Power Generation Project of the Year at the MEED Projects Awards 2020.